 When Chorus established our Worker Welfare programme, we committed to collaborate with industry and government on the issue of worker exploitation.
-In September 2022 we shared our Worker Welfare journey and learnings with Ngai Tahu.
 We continue to engage regularly with the Ministry of Business Innovation and Employment, the Labour Inspectorate, and Immigration New Zealand.

 Chorus is an active participant in the Collaborative Advantage Group, a working group comprised of New Zealand business participants.
 Co-hosted by Kathmandu and Deloitte, the group shares insights and drives collective action to collaboratively address the social and environmental challenges common to all.
-In November 2022 Chorus presented its Worker Welfare journey to the Collaborative Advantage Group members.